We’ll check it in a few minutes.

 Why generic schedule advice fails

 Advice like “stream on weekends” or “evenings are best” ignores category saturation and streamer density.
+Two time blocks can have the same total viewers, but radically different discoverability depending on how many channels are live.

 Reality check